-Don't sharpen knives with an irregular edge such as serrated, scalloped, fluted, corrugated or hollow edges...and don't sharpen scissors.
+Don't sharpen knives with an irregular, edge such as serrated, scalloped, fluted, corrugated or hollow edges...and don't sharpen scissors.
 Don't clean sharpener while attached to power unit.
 Be sure speed control dial is turned 'off' before attaching or removing sharpener.

-A 12 volt two-tone door bell is installed on the forward side of the main door with the chimes located under the credenza.
+A 12 volt two-tone door bell is installed on the forward side of the main door with the chimes located under the credenza, or under the lounge.